TV fans celebrate as beloved cancelled show gets ‘resurrected’

 At this time, he had been approached about the spin-off opportunity, but only now has he signed a deal to return as star and executive producer.
 The network is so impressed with Boston Blue that the show has received a full-season order.

-The Blue Bloods fandom, known as “Blockheads”, is celebrating the news and congratulating Wahlberg for the appointment.
+The Blue Bloods fandom is celebrating the news and congratulating Wahlberg for the appointment.

 Watch Apple TV+ free for 7 days